-Our primary Legacy-HGV product is the marketing and selling of fee-simple VOIs deeded in perpetuity and right to use real estate interests, developed either by us or by third parties.
+Our primary deeded product includes the marketing and selling of fee-simple VOIs deeded in perpetuity and right to use real estate interests, developed either by us or by third parties.
 This ownership interest is an interest in real estate generally equivalent to one week on an annual or biennial basis, at the timeshare resort in which the VOI is located.
 Traditionally, timeshare operators have funded 100% of the investment necessary to acquire land and construct timeshare properties.
 We source VOIs through developed properties and fee-for-service and just-in-time agreements with third-party developers and have focused our inventory strategy on developing an optimal inventory mix.
 The fee-for-service agreements enable us to generate fees from the sales and marketing of the VOIs and Club memberships and from the management of the timeshare properties without requiring us to fund acquisition and construction costs.
 The just-in-time agreements enable us to source VOI inventory in a manner that allows us to correlate the timing of acquisition of the inventory with the sale to purchasers.
 Sales of owned, including just-in-time, inventory generally result in greater Adjusted EBITDA contributions, while fee-for-service sales require less initial investment and allow us to accelerate our sales growth.
 Both sales of owned inventory and fee-for-service sales generate long-term, predictable fee streams, by adding to the Club membership base and properties under management, that generate strong returns on invested capital.

-Our primary Legacy Diamond VOI product, which we acquired in the Diamond Acquisition, is the marketing and selling of beneficial interests in one of our Collections, which are represented by an annual or biennial allotment of points that can be utilized for vacations at any of the resorts in that Collection.
-In general, purchasers of VOI in a collection do not acquire a direct ownership interest in the resort properties in the Collection.
-Rather, for each Collection, one or more trustees hold legal title either to the deeded fee simple real estate interests, the functional equivalent, or, in some cases, leasehold real estate interests for the benefit of the respective Collection's association members in accordance with the applicable agreements.
-We source some of our VOIs through just-in-time agreements with third-party developers and develop our own properties.
+Our primary trust VOI product, which we acquired in the Diamond Acquisition, includes the marketing and selling of beneficial interests in one of our Collections, which are represented by an annual or biennial allotment of points that can be utilized for vacations at any of the resorts in that Collection.
+In general, purchasers of a VOI in a collection do not acquire a direct ownership interest in the resort properties in the Collection.
+Rather, for each Collection, one or more trustees hold legal title to the deeded fee simple real estate interests, or the functional equivalent, or, in some cases, leasehold real estate interests for the benefit of the respective Collection's association members in accordance with the applicable agreements.

-For the year ended December 31, 2022, sales from fee-for-service and just-in-time inventory were 29% and 15% of contract sales, respectively.
-See "Key Business and Financial Metrics and Terms Used by Management-Real Estate Sales Operating Metrics" for additional discussion of contract sales.
-The estimated contract sales value related to our inventory that is currently available for sale at open or soon-to-be open projects and inventory at new or existing projects that will become available for sale in the future upon registration, delivery or construction is approximately \$11 billion at current pricing.
-Capital-efficient arrangements, comprised of our fee-for-service and just-in-time inventory, represented approximately 39% of that supply.
+For the year ended December 31, 2023, sales from fee-for-service and just-in-time inventory were 28% and 19% of contract sales, respectively.
+See "Key Business and Financial Metrics-Real Estate Sales Operating Metrics" for additional discussion of contract sales.
+The estimated contract sales value related to our inventory that is currently available for sale at open or soon-to-be open projects and inventory at new or existing projects that will become available for sale in the future upon registration, delivery or construction is approximately \$11.3 billion at current pricing.
+Capital-efficient arrangements, comprised of our fee-for-service and just-in-time inventory, represented approximately 35% of that supply.
 We believe that the visibility into our long-term supply allows us to efficiently manage inventory to meet predicted sales, reduce capital investments, minimize our exposure to the cyclicality of the real estate market and mitigate the risks of entering into new markets.